Aspirin in pregnancy - is it safe?

 In a nutshell

-Dr Kaye advises speaking with your GP if you want more information on aspirin usage following the loss of a baby, or if you are trying to conceive.
+I'd advise you to speak to your GP if you want more information on aspirin usage following the loss of a baby, or if you are trying to conceive after a miscarriage.

 Please do not start taking aspirin without speaking to your doctor first.